actionml/harness/security.md

 # Users and Permissions

+There are 2 role types.
+In typical use the `client` user-id and secret are used by the SDK on client machines and the admin user-id is used where the CLI is run.
+Clients have permission to send Events and Queries to specific Engines.
+Admins have access to all and this is needed to run the CLI.

 The see the REST API used to implement User management see the later portion if the [REST Spec](rest_spec.md)

 For the CLI that manages users see the [Commands Spec](commands.md)

-## Create Admin User and Enabling Auth
+# Creating Users and Enabling Auth

 The typical configuration of Harness is with the Harness and Auth Servers running on the same machine with the CLI installed.
-Although these can all run on different machines we describe the simple case here:
+Although these can all run on different machines we describe the simple case below.

+To create Users the CLI is used and so this is run on the Harness Server.
+A `client` type user is created for every Engine but only an `admin` user can do this.

+ - **`client`**: is used to access engines by sending and events and queries.
+This is the user role typically used by the Java SDK.
+The Python SDK can use this too for events and queries
+ - **`admin`**: this user role allows superuser type access to all of the REST API and so is only granted to administrators, especially a user of the CLI.
+Some commands will fail unless the CLI user is an `admin`.

+Client users can access only the engine-id they have access to.
+In this way a multi-tenant setup of Harness will protect one Engine from access by other users.
+All users (except the admins) are blocked from all Engines unless expressly granted permission when the user-id is created or a later grant of permission is made.

+# Auth Setup for Server-side

-Creating admin right after installation can be done with the following steps:
+Creating an `admin` user right after installation can be done with the following steps:

 1. Make sure the python-sdk, the auth-server’s, and the Harness server’s auth is disabled (it is disabled by default after installation)

-1. After building both Harness and the Auth Server make suer that the path to both distribution build's `bin/` directories are in the path.
+1. Build both Harness and the Auth Server distributions and make sure that the path to both build's `bin/` directories are in the path.
-1. **`harness-auth-start`** Normally the auth-server is only started when harness is using auth this is the only case it is needed without auth enabled.
+1. **`harness-auth start`** This starts the Auth Server, but does not enable auth.
+By default the Auth Server runs without auth required.
+The Auth Server manages users and so can be useful without auth enabled.
+See instructions below for enabling auth.
-2. **`harness start`**
+2. **`harness start`** This will run harness without auth enabled.
-1. **`harness user-add admin`** # this returns user-id and a secret
+1. **`harness user-add admin`** # this returns user-id and a secret for an `admin` user who can run the CLI when auth is enabled. **Make note of the user-id and secret** they are not stored anywhere by this command and are needed in setup below.
-1. **`harness stop`** and **`auth-server stop`**
+1. **`harness stop`** and **`harness-auth stop`** stop the servers running without auth.
-1. Enable auth for the python-sdk, Harness, and the Auth Server by editing `harness/bin/harness-env` in the distrubution built using `make-distribution.sh` and `auth-server/bin/auth-server-env` in the location of your Auth Server build.
+1. Enable auth for the python-sdk, Harness, and the Auth Server by editing `harness-env` in the distribution build and `harness-auth-env/bin/auth-server-env` in the location of your Auth Server build.
 The auth enabling variable is documented in both files.
- - **The user-id** for the admin can be in the ENV in clear text.
- - **The "secret"** used as the OAuth2 Bearer Token should have an ENV variable that points to a file with read/write permission only for the linux user running harness, much like the permissions used for ssh private keys.
-The secret should be in a file in ~/.ssh/harness-user-key with RW permission only for the user of the SDK or the user who has lunched Harness.
-This mechanism is used on the client-side with the Java or Python SDK as well as the CLI (which uses the Python SDK).
-1. Once the ENV is setup, the user-id and secret are stored securely the CLI will use these to access Harness when auth is enabled.
-2. Set ENV in both servers `-env` files to require TLS.
+ - **Auth Server Auth Enable**: In `harness-auth-env` set the env variable:
+  `export HARNESS_AUTH_SERVER_PROTECTED=true`

+ - **Harness Auth Enable**: in `harness-env` set:
+  `export HARNESS_AUTH_ENABLED=true`
+  `export ADMIN_USER_ID=<user-id-returned-when-creating-the-admin-user>`
+  `export ADMIN_USER_SECRET_LOCATION=/path/to/admin.secret`

+      The file referenced by `ADMIN_USER_SECRET_LOCATION` should contain the secret returned when the admin user was created.
+Best practice is to add this file to the CLI user's `.ssh/` directory and give it the same permission as the ssh private key.

+ - **CLI Auth Usage**: the CLI uses the Python SDK to access Harness and reads the ENV variables setup above to find credentials to run.
+No other setup is required.

+2. TLS (formerly known as SSL) should be configured for the Harness Server.
+Instructions TBD.
-1. `harness start` and `auth-server start` these will now require a user-id and credentials for any access since all resources are protected.
-These have been setup in the ENV in step #6.
+1. **`harness start`** and **`harness-auth start`** The Harness Server will now require the `admin` user's id and credentials setup in `harness-env`.

-**&dagger;**The above process will be wrapped in a `setup-auth.sh` script that will run all the steps and report user-id and credentials while also configuring the ENV and doing all the start/stop of servers to make it functional.
-This is not yet available. **Note**: setting up a remote admin on another machine who connects to Harness across the internet securely is quite possible but the above steps should be executed on the 2 different machines and will not be scripted.
+**&dagger;**The above process will be wrapped in a shell script that will run all the steps and report user-id and credentials while also configuring the ENV and doing all the start/stop of servers to make it functional.
+This is not yet available.

+## Auth Usage of the Java and Python SDK

+The SDK construct `Client` objects like `EventClient` etc. In their constructors each of these objects takes optional credentials for accessing the Engine(s) they have access to.
+See examples provided with the libraries for specifics.

+If the credentials (user-id and secret) are not provided the SDK will communicate without Auth, if they are provided they will send the user-id and secret when needed according to the OAuth2 protocol implemented in the diagram above.

+## TLS/SSL for the Client-side

+An additional ENV variable must be provided to allow the SDK to trust the cert of the Harness Server.
+Further instructions TBD.